Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 Our general advice is to use the [‘Latest release‘ version from GitHub](https://github.com/Duet3D/RepRapFirmware/releases/latest), unless you have a specific reason to use a 'beta' or 'RC' (release candidate) release.
 Beta and RC versions are marked ‘Pre-release’ on GitHub.

 Each 'release' version should have a large zip file that contains all the files needed to update all Duet boards.
 Download this, without unzipping it.
 Or download individual binary files, as needed.

+'Beta' and 'RC' releases are supplied as individual files, not as a convenient zip file, and need to be downloaded and installed individually.

 ## Updating from older firmware versions